-- Can be used everywhere Air is available everywhere in unlimited quantities.
-For example, no wells are required. - No excavation required.
-No large areas are required for soil collectors. - Economical.
-Expensive drilling is not required. - Excellent value for money and simple installation. - Particularly suitable for low-energy houses with low inlet temperatures. - Ideal for bivalent operation, in order to save energy.
+- Can be used anywhere.
+Air is available everywhere in unlimited quantities.
+For example, no wells are required. - No excavation is required.
+No large areas are required for soil collectors. - Favourable.
+Expensive drilling is not required. - Good price-performance ratio and easy to install. - Particularly suitable for low-energy houses with low inlet temperatures.

+- Ideal for bivalent operation, in order to save energy. - Great operational readiness achieved with inverter technology.